01egP/climate-event-ohlc-aggregator/README.md

 - `Authorization` headers shown in comments
 - Role-based access (admin / city-specific) explained
-- No implementation for brevity, but extendable
+- No implementation for brevity, but extendable to support secure access via JWT, scopes, and RBAC

 ---